Joint Time Frequency and Order Analysis Tool for DIAdem

 Additional Tool Functions

-Along with the three main functions of the Joint Time Frequency and Order Analysis tool, there are some additional features added for ease of use and visualization.
-These three features are the Interactive 3D Axis Rotation, the RPMs Channel from Tach.
+Along with the three main functions of the Joint Time Frequency and Order Analysis tool, there are two additional features added for ease of use and visualization. the RPMs Channel from Tach.
 Channel function, and the Toggle Time Channel DateTime function.

 RPMs Channel from Tach.
 Channel